SURYA1804/Bus_Ticket_Booking_System_With_PostgreSQL/README.md

 The program starts with a login page.
 Users can either create a new account or login with existing credentials.
 After successful login, users are presented with a menu for various functionalities:

+View Details:
+    See your name
+    mobile number
-View Details: See your name, mobile number, and email address.
+    email address.
-Update Details: Edit your name, mobile number, email address, or password.
+Update Details:
+    Edit your name
+    mobile number
+    email address
+    password
 Booking Section:
-View Available Seats: Browse available seats for different buses.
+ View Available Seats:
+     Browse available seats for different buses.
+ Book Seats:
-Book Seats: Choose a bus and seat(s), confirm booking, and view the final bill with discounts.
+   Choose a bus and seat(s), confirm booking, and view the final bill with discounts.
-View Discount Offers: See available discounts on different bus types and seat categories.
+ View Discount Offers:
+   See available discounts on different bus types and seat categories.
-View Booked Seats: Check your booked seats across all trips.
+ View Booked Seats:
+   Check your booked seats across all trips.
+ Booking History:
-Booking History: View a list of your previous bus bookings with details like bus name, seat type, price, discount applied, and booking date.
+    View a list of your previous bus bookings with details like bus name, seat type, price, discount applied, and booking date.